-Our primary focus in managing climate-related risks and opportunities is our fiduciary duty towards our clients.
-Our ESG policy framework has been built around this approach.
-We continue to look critically at our program and implement enhancements where necessary, as well develop new solutions that will support our clients' investment and environmental goals.
-We recognise that fixed-income markets continue to be challenged in terms of data availability as well as consistent approach to ESG assessments of certain investment types, however we believe that through engagement and collaboration we can make headway.
-From a corporate perspective, we will continue to seek opportunities to improve our environmental footprint and limit our impact on the environment, wherever possible.
+Our fiduciary duty towards our clients is our primary focus in managing climate-related risks and opportunities.
+Our sustainable investment policy framework has been built around this approach.
+Fundamentally, our sustainable investing method requires critical, ongoing analysis of our program, implementation of enhancements where necessary, and development of new solutions supporting our clients' investment and environmental goals.
+While progress has been made, fixed income markets continue to be challenged in terms of data availability and lack a consistent approach to ESG assessments of certain investment types; nonetheless, we believe that we can make headway through engagement and collaboration.
+From a corporate perspective, our focus remains on seeking opportunities to improve our environmental footprint and limit our impact on the environment, wherever possible.

-© Western Asset Management Company, LLC 2024.
+© Western Asset Management Company, LLC 2025.
 This material may not be reproduced or used in any form or medium without express written permission.
 Past results are not indicative of future investment results.
 This publication is for informational purposes only and reflects the current opinions of Western Asset.
 Information contained herein is believed to be accurate, but cannot be guaranteed.
 Opinions represented are not intended as an offer or solicitation with respect to the purchase or sale of any security and are subject to change without notice.
 Statements in this material should not be considered investment advice.
 Employees and/or clients of Western Asset may have a position in the securities mentioned.
 This publication has been prepared without taking into account your objectives, financial situation or needs.
 Before acting on this information, you should consider its appropriateness having regard to your objectives, financial situation or needs.
 It is your responsibility to be aware of and observe the applicable laws and regulations of your country of residence.

-Products, services and information may not be available in all jurisdictions and may be offered by other Western Asset affiliates and/or their distributors as local laws and regulation permits.
+Products, services and information may not be available in all jurisdictions and may be offered by other Western Asset affiliates and/ or their distributors as local laws and regulation permits.
 Please consult your own financial professional or Western Asset institutional contact for further information on availability of products and services in your jurisdiction.